 So, what’s holding them back?
 According to Ascend2, the biggest inhibitor of successful marketing automation implementation is a lack of effective strategy (source).

-In today’s post, we’re providing you with our top tips for marketing automation success.
+In today’s post, we’re providing you with our top tips for marketing automation implementation success.

 1. Establish goals and KPIs.